List of Nintendo development teams: Business Development Division (BDD)

 The Nintendo Business Development division was formed following Nintendo's foray into software development for smart devices, such as mobile phones and tablets, in March 2014.
 They are responsible for refining Nintendo's business model for dedicated game system business, and for furthering Nintendo's venture into development for smart devices.

 Game development subsidiaries

-While most external first-party software development is done in Japan, Nintendo owns several overseas development subsidiaries, those being Nintendo Software Technology, Nintendo Technology Development Retro Studios, and Shiver Entertainment in the United States, Nintendo European Research & Development in France, and Next Level Games in Canada.
+While most external first-party software development is done in Japan, Nintendo owns several overseas development subsidiaries, those being Nintendo Software Technology, Nintendo Technology Development, Retro Studios, and Shiver Entertainment in the United States, Nintendo European Research & Development in France, IQue in China, Next Level Games in Canada and Nintendo Studios Singapore in Singapore.

 Although these studios are all subsidiaries of Nintendo, they are often referred to as external resources when being involved in joint development processes with Nintendo's internal developers by the Nintendo Entertainment Planning & Development division, while the division itself oversees and is involved in the production of the games developed under the studios that lead their own games.